Quantized Decentralized Stochastic Learning over Directed Graphs: Introduction

 \section{Introduction}

-In modern machine learning applications we typically confront solving optimization problems with massive data sets which demands utilizing multiple computing agents to accelerate convergence.
-Furthermore, in some applications each processing agent has its own local data set.
-However, communicating data among different workers is often impractical from multiple aspects such as privacy and bandwidth utilization.
-In such settings, computing nodes rely on their own data to run (stochastic) gradient descent algorithm while exchanging parameters with other workers in each iteration to ensure converging to the optimal solution of the (global) objective.
-More precisely, the goal of decentralized learning is to optimize a function $f:\R^d \rightarrow \R$ defined as the average of functions $f_i(\cdot)$, $i \in [n]$ of all computing nodes, i.e.,
+In many machine learning applications, optimization problems involving massive datasets often require the use of multiple computing agents to accelerate convergence.
+Moreover, in scenarios such as Federated Learning, each agent possesses its own local dataset.
+However, sharing data among agents is often impractical due to constraints such as privacy concerns and limited bandwidth.
+In such cases, computing nodes rely on their local data to perform (stochastic) gradient descent, exchanging parameters with other agents at each iteration to ensure convergence to the optimal solution of the global objective.
+More precisely, the goal of distributed learning is to optimize a function $f:\R^d \rightarrow \R$ defined as the average of functions $f_i(\cdot)$, $i \in [n]$ of all computing nodes, i.e.,

 Here, each local function $f_i(\cdot)$ can be considered as the loss incurred over the local data-set of node $i$:

 where $\ell : \mathbb{R}^d\times\mathbb{R}^{d'}\rightarrow \mathbb{R}$ is the loss function, $m_i$ is the data-set size of node $i$, and $\zeta_j^i$ denotes the $d'$-dimensional local data points.
 Classical decentralized setting consists of two steps.
 First each computing node $i$ runs (stochastic) gradient descent algorithm on its local function $f_i(\cdot)$ using its local parameter $\x_i(t)$ and local data-set.
 Then the local parameters are exchanged between neighbor workers to compute a weighted average of neighbor nodes' parameters.
 Local parameters of every node $i$ at iteration $t+1$ is then obtained by a combination of the weighted average of neighboring nodes solutions and a negative descent direction based on local gradient direction.
 In particular, if we define $\x_i(t)$ as the decision variable of node $i$ at step $t$, then its local update can be written as